sokuenryan/authpass/README.md

 ---

-By following these steps, you'll be able to leverage Firebase's authentication system within the `AuthPass` project.
+By following these steps, you'll be able to leverage Firebase's authentication system within `AuthPass`.

 ### License
 This project is licensed under the MIT License.

 ### Contributing
 Feel free to submit issues or pull request for improvements and new features!

 ### Customization